 Evaluation

-Each time a supervisor visits, as well as at a specific time each year, your service provider/attendant will be evaluated.
-Evaluation means deciding whether your service provider/attendant has learned to do the job well based on these three things:
+Each time a supervisor visits, as well as at a specific time each year, your service provider or attendant will be evaluated.
+Evaluation means deciding whether your service provider or attendant has learned to do the job well based on these three things:

-Does the service provider/attendant remember how to do the tasks correctly?
+Does the service provider or attendant remember how to do the tasks correctly?

 Do you have to repeat instructions to get the result you’re looking for?

-Does the service provider/attendant ask you questions you’ve already answered?
+Does the service provider or attendant ask you questions you’ve already answered?

-Does the service provider/attendant work hard to get the job done?
+Does the service provider or attendant work hard to get the job done?

-Do you have to ask the service provider/attendant to complete tasks?
+Do you have to ask the service provider or attendant to complete tasks?

-Does the service provider/attendant stay busy while on duty?
+Does the service provider or attendant stay busy while on duty?

-Is the service provider/attendant completing tasks correctly and on time?
+Is the service provider or attendant completing tasks correctly and on time?

-Does the service provider/attendant have good judgment?
+Does the service provider or attendant have good judgment?

-Has the service provider/attendant made any decisions that caused problems?
+Has the service provider or attendant made any decisions that caused problems?

-Can the service provider/attendant be left alone to complete tasks or do you have to watch this person to be sure things are done right?
+Can the service provider or attendant be left alone to complete tasks or do you have to watch this person to be sure things are done right?

 One of the most important reasons to evaluate performance is to improve it.

-Dismissing Service Providers/Attendants
+Dismissing Service Providers or Attendants

-You will need to let your provider agency know if you decide to dismiss a service provider/attendant.
+You will need to let your provider agency know if you decide to dismiss a service provider or attendant.
 Answering the following questions will help you get ready to share your decision with the provider agency.

 Thinking Through Your Decision

-You know how much time and effort you have spent telling your service/provider attendant how you like things done.
+You know how much time and effort you have spent telling your service or provider attendant how you like things done.
 Very likely, your provider agency also has spent time and effort, too.
 So, it’s always a good idea to stop and think:

 Is this really a problem that can’t be resolved?